hrvthzslt/personal-site/content/posts/qmk-userspaces-and-a-silly-man/index.md

 So the **moral** of the story is: really read the friendly manual.

-_(This post mentions "userspace" and "repository" eight-, "QMK" seven times —not including references and commands— and "symlink" four times.
+_(This post mentions "userspace" and "repository" eight-, "QMK" seven times (not including references and commands) and "symlink" four times.
 Maybe I'm not a writer.
 Interesting.)_